Visit Cathedrals Beach and other places of interest

-As many people know span, Beach of Cathedrals is one of the most beautiful beaches in Spain and the world.
+As many people know span, Cathedral beach is one of the most beautiful beaches in Spain and the world.
 This is corroborated by numerous lists of prestigious international publications, including newspapers such as the British Guardian.

 This beach located in full Marina lucense is undoubtedly one of the great tourist references of Galicia.
 Formed by the passage of time and the elements , which were sculpting the so-called Cantabrian rasa, the great mass of mineral that runs from San Vicente de la Barquera to the province of Lugo , to form the arches that today are well known and that are responsible for the current name of the beach.

 It is for this reason visited by countless people daily.
 It is probably one of the most visited places in the entire Cantabrian coast.
 But despite the beauty of this beach what many people do not know is its environment.

 And in this there are countless places that are worth visiting too.

 Below we will list the most beautiful sites in the surroundings of Cathedrals beach.